 Home and Office – Monitors and Projectors

 Finally, in the home and office environment, this table should come in handy.
-Tip: Just about every projector in an office is a lowly 1024×768 pixels; it seems the brightness and performance is being increased over the years, but that old size is hanging on.
+Tip: Just about every projector in an office has a lowly 1024×768 pixel resolution; it seems the brightness and performance are being increased over the years, but that old size is hanging on.